Jada Young '13 (Black Studies)

 To learn what inspired Black Solidarity Day – which is organized each year by the Black Student Union – a one need not look further than Douglas Turner Ward’s play, “A Day of Absence,” which premiered in 1965.
 The premise of the play, set in a satirical old southern town in the United States, involves white townspeople waking up one morning to find that all the black people had vacated the town.
 This leads to a heightened recognition of their contributions to the community, and a newfound “You don’t know what you’ve got ‘till it’s gone” mentality.

-According to Anthony Winn ’92, an engaged New Paltz alumnus who was appointed as a special assistant to the Black Studies Department early this year, participants in Black Solidarity Days of the past would gather in the basement of Shango Hall to “pull away for a day” and engage in socials and workshops.
+According to Anthony Winn ’92, an engaged New Paltz alumnus who was a past special assistant to the Black Studies Department, participants in Black Solidarity Days of the past would gather in the basement of Shango Hall to “pull away for a day” and engage in socials and workshops.

 New Day Ensemble performs "A Day of Absence," the play that inspired Black Solidarity Day.